sharetribe/flex-docs/src/docs/concepts-users-and-authentication/users-and-authentication-in-flex/index.md

 behalf.
 When using the Login as user feature, operators cannot initiate or transition transactions or modify the user's payout information.
 However, they can e.g. create and update listings on behalf of the user.
+The login as user feature can be accessed through the Flex Console, by navigating to a user profile and clicking on the three dots next to the profile image of the user.

 ### Integration API